Hawai'i Island-East Hawai'i-Chapter

 Treasurer, Aleysia-Rae K. Kaha, is very happy to serve the East Hawai`i Chapter Board as Treasurer.
 She currently works with UH Hilo’s College of Agriculture, Forestry, and Natural Resource Management as an embedded advisor, working with the students to make stronger connections within their college and community.
 Aleysia and her family own and are cultivating a 1-acre homestead, and also participate and support various other agricultural programs.

-Board Member, Briana Rodrique has been a substitute teacher since 2014 and has lived and worked on a few Big Island farms.
+Board Member/Communications Chair, Briana Rodrique has been a substitute teacher since 2014 and has lived and worked on a few Big Island farms.
 She became interested in farming and sustainability after moving to Hawaii from Florida, and hopes to one day own and operate a permaculture farm with her husband, Jake.
 Briana is currently taking classes in entrepreneurship and would love to help others begin the process of becoming self-employed in their own business ventures.

 Board Member, Jake Rodrique was born on Maui and attended Lahainaluna High school, where he developed a deep-rooted passion for agriculture.
 He holds a bachelor’s degree in general agriculture from UH Hilo, with an emphasis on regenerative agricultural practices, as well as a permaculture design certificate from Geoff Lawton.
 He has used this knowledge to consult several small farms on Maui, the Big Island, and Oregon.
 His passion for agriculture has driven him to strive for solutions to improve Hawaii’s food security, which lead him to his current graduate research on waste management utilization and the effects of fungal growth in worm castings at UH Hilo.
 He believes that, if we work together, Hawaii has the potential to be 100% agriculturally independent.